-‘World Of Dance’ Recap: New Dancers Stun The Judges In Second Round Of Auditions
+‘World Of Dance’ Recap: International Teams Stun The Judges In Second Round Of Auditions

 OMG!
 We’re back with episode 2 of the new season of ‘World of Dance,’ and just like last week, it’s absolutely FUEGO with the hottest choreography from around the world!
 Read our live blog now!

 If you caught the World of Dance qualifiers last week, you know that Derek Hough, Ne-Yo and Jennifer Lopez get to judge some of the best unknown dancers in the biz.
 It’s already clear that this season is going to be just as incredible as last year’s, if not better, and we couldn’t be more excited to see who makes it through the qualifiers to the Duel round.
-Tonight, dancers are still competing in Junior (17 years old and under, 1-4 dancers), Junior Team (17 years old and under, 5-15 dancers), Upper (18 years old and older, 1-4 dancers) and Upper Team (18 years old and older, 5-15 dancers) brackets.
-By scoring an 80 or above average from the judges, they’ll be on their way to the Duel round.
+In this second episode, dancers were still competing in Junior (17 years old and under, 1-4 dancers), Junior Team (17 years old and under, 5-15 dancers), Upper (18 years old and older, 1-4 dancers) and Upper Team (18 years old and older, 5-15 dancers) brackets.
+By scoring an 80 or above average from the judges, they’d make it to the Duel round.

 The episode started off strong with a Junior team from California, The Lab.
 After getting cut earlier than they wanted to last season, they were determined to come back better than ever — and they did!
 These talented youngsters kicked the night off in the best way with their fast-paced breakdancing routine, set to a “Boogie Shoes” remix.
 Not only did the group earn an immediate standing ovation from the judges when they finished, but J.Lo called them “a force to be reckoned with.”
 She especially loved how they ended with a headspin that kicked off into an exclamation point.
 And good news — she wasn’t the only one who thought so.
 The Lab earned a score of 94, which means they’re headed to the Duels.
 Phew!
 Just like the judges, we can’t get enough of these guys.